Loke155/Open-ePlatform/README.md

 ###SinglePolygonMapQuery
 A map based query type that supports single geometries.

+##Database
+A sample MySQL database is available in the docs folder of the FlowEngine project.
+The default login is admin/admin.

 ##Dependencies
 The projects above require the following depencies in order to build.